matacoder/senior/README.md

 # Distributing and documentation in Python
 ## `distutils`, setup.py

 `distutils` is deprecated with removal planned for Python 3.12.
-See the What’s New entry for more information.
+See the What's New entry for more information.

 Most Python users will not want to use this module directly, but instead use the cross-version tools maintained by the Python Packaging Authority.
 In particular, `setuptools` is an enhanced alternative to distutils that provides: